 Click here to read more about Early ACCESS eligibility criteria.

-For diagosed physical or mental conditions that have a high probability for causing delays in development, visit Colorado's Established Condition Database.
-This database is used by Iowa Early ACCESS when determining eligibility.
-Note, the following differences in Colorado and Iowa's eligiblity:
+For diagosed physical or mental conditions that have a high probability for causing delays in development, visit Iowa's Early ACCESS Diagnosed Conditions Eligibility List.
+This list is used by Early ACCESS providers when determining eligibility.

 What happens when a child turns 3?